slimaneguemil/ansible/roles/users/Readme.md

 this role will iterate all elements from a list and create/update users account

-- create/update users with password
-- force password changed at logging
+- loop trgouh solaris and centos os
+    -loop through each item
+        - generate accounts if not exist
+        - update password change policy(force change) for new users created

+- display passwd file content
+-loop through each item
     - check each item of the list has been created
-- display final output of users